Hollywood's elite threatens Georgia boycott over abortion ban - WDEF

-The Writers Guilds of America, East and West wrote in a letter shared on Twitter that they “urge Governor Kemp to veto the bill.”
+The Writers Guilds of America, East and West wrote in a letter shared on Twitter that they “urge Gov. Kemp to veto the bill.”

 The letter from the Guilds also noted that if members were to boycott filming in Georgia, “the cost would be most deeply felt by the residents of Georgia — including those who directly work in the film and television industry, and those who benefit from the many millions of dollars it pours into the local economy.”